 Thais respect a good haggler.
 Always let the vendor make the first offer, then ask ‘Can you lower the price?’.
 This usually results in a discount.
 Now it’s your turn to make a counter-offer.
 Always start low, but don’t bargain unless you’re serious about buying.
 If you’re buying several of an item, you have much more leverage to request and receive a lower price.
 It helps immeasurably to keep the negotiations relaxed and friendly.

 Dangers & Annoyances

-Thailand is generally a safe country to visit, but it's smart to exercise caution, especially when it comes to dealing with strangers (both Thai and foreigners) and travelling alone.
+Thailand is generally a safe country to visit, but it's smart to exercise caution, especially when it comes to dealing with strangers (both Thais and foreigners) and travelling alone.